pleblanc72/Insights-in-a-Day/4 - Lab 4 Configuring the SSIS ETL Project/README.md

 ****************************************************************************************************************************************************************************************

-# Lab 3:  Creating and Deploying the the ETL Environment
+# Lab 4:  Configuring the SSIS ETL Project

-In this section you will do the one of the following:
-1. Configure the SSIS Project to point to your environment.
-2. (Optional) Create an Azure Date Factory **Only do this if you plan to use Azure Data Factory**.
-3. Deploy the SSIS Project.
+Use the following steps to complete this Lab:
+1. Open the [SSIS ETL]() Visual Studio (VS) project.
+2. Once VS is open click View > Solution Explorer it is not visible.
+3. Double-click **Project.params**, which is located directly below **AtRisk.SSIS** in the Solution Explorer.
+4

 [->]